angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 banner: CR | TOR
 kind: ARTICLE
 tags: [LEGACY, MEANDECK]
-title: "May you live in interesting times" - The 2022 Doomsday Review
+title: "May you live in interesting times: The 2022 Doomsday Review"
 ---

 ## Table of Contents